uvanlp/iml-2022/README.md

   - Final project (20%)
   - In-class discussion (7%) + attendance (3%)

+## 4. Additional Information
+- Grading policy
+- Honor Code and Other Related Statements

 ## Acknowledgement

 Hanjie Chen is supported by the UVa Engineering [Graduate Teaching Internship Program (GTI)](https://engineering.virginia.edu/graduate-teaching-internship-gti-program) for designing and teaching this course.